“Information is the oil of the 21st century, and analytics is the combustion engine” - Peter Sondergaard (Gartner Research)

 Competent Marketing: Deriving insights from the performance of campaigns is essentially based on the fundamental idea of Data Analytics.
 These insights not only help in tailoring the campaigns, but also help in acquiring more leads and consequent conversion; thus perfecting the process of marketing.
 This highlights the importance of Data Analytics in marketing.

 The case of the Titan Company is a clear indication that Data Analytics can be extremely helpful within the field of marketing.
 It was reported that Data Analytics was a major propeller in augmenting the revenue of the Company.
 This was achieved because of a number of reasons.

 Data Analytics was crucial in giving the Company an idea of the best-selling as well as the non-performing products and helped them in deciding upon the right ones for sale.
 Predictions made possible through Data Analytics helped it to reach out to the customers with the right offer of the right product at the right time.
 Moreover, Data Analytics has been useful in sales forecasting as well as determining the location of a store.

 The above mentioned points clearly hint at the utility which Data Analytics hold for big or small, existing or upcoming business enterprises.
 It establishes the idea that if one happens to learn Data Analytics, it would only open up manifold opportunities for the person concerned.

 The answer to what is Data Analytics might seem to be a straightforward one.
 However; there are different types of Data Analytics.

-- Descriptive Analytics: This kind of analysis is concerned with the ‘what’.
+Descriptive Analytics is concerned with the ‘what’.
 It aims at elucidating the current state of affairs by extracting patterns and trends through data analysis.

-- Diagnostic Analytics: This kind of analysis is concerned with the ‘why’.
+Diagnostic Analytics is concerned with the ‘why’.
 It uses insights gathered through descriptive analytics, in order to trace the cause or factor which accounted for the existing state.